At our local elections across the city on 2nd May 2019, you'll need to bring ID if you vote at a polling station. Read more

 There are three seats in each of the 17 wards.
 One seat in each of the wards is re-elected every year for three successive years out of four.

-The next Local Election is scheduled for Thursday 2 May 2019.
-Polling will be between 7am and 10pm at polling stations across the city.
-The next UK Parliamentary Election must take place on or before Thursday 5 May 2022.
+The next Local Election is scheduled for 2nd May 2019.
+Polling will be between 7.00am and 10.00pm at polling stations across the city.
+European elections will now take place in the UK on Thursday 23 May 2019 between 7am and 10pm unless an agreement is approved by Parliament and the EU for our exit by 22 May 2019.
+The next UK Parliamentary Election must take place on or before 5th May 2022.